nightbot/docs/commands/variables/countdown.md

 Title: Countdown
 */

-You can utilize the countdown variable to create commands that display a countdown.
-For example, maybe you want to countdown until a special occasion stream or maybe you stream daily starting at a specific time.
-This will work great for both of those use-cases.
+You can use the countdown variable to create commands that display the time left until a specified date.
+For example, you may want to countdown until a special event on stream, or until when the stream will start every day.

 ## Usage